‘MI4’ is no. 1: Tom Cruise actioner ‘Mission: Impossible – Ghost Protocol’ easily tops domestic box office chart

 ‘War Horse’ cast

-In addition to Jeremy Irvine and its four-legged star(s), War Horse features Emily Watson, Tom Hiddleston, David Thewlis, Toby Kebbell, Benedict Cumberbatch and David Kross.
+In addition to Jeremy Irvine and its four-legged star(s), War Horse features Emily Watson as the mother (a role not that different from the one she played in the well-liked but commercially disappointing fantasy The Water Horse), Tom Hiddleston, David Thewlis, Toby Kebbell, Benedict Cumberbatch and David Kross.

 Lee Hall and Richard Curtis adapted Michael Morpurgo’s 1982 novel, which had previously been turned into a successful stage production – adapted by Nick Stafford – in both the West End and on Broadway, where it won five Tony Awards, including Best Play.